mrjanjua16/e-commerce-store/README.md

 This is a simple e-commerce website built using React Tailwind CSS NodeJS Express and MongoDB.

-To run the project, run the following command in api and client folder:
+To run the project, run the following command in api and e-commerce folder:

 npm run dev